Libyan flood survivors weigh water shortages against landmine risk

 Other Libyan officials have previously citied a death toll of more than 5,000.

-OCHA said more than 40,000 people had been displaced, cautioning that the figure was likely much higher since access had been restricted to the worst-affected areas such as Derna, where at least 30,000 were displaced.
+OCHA said more than 40,000 people had been displaced, cautioning that the figure was likely much higher since access had been restricted to the worst-affected areas such as Derna.

-International aid organizations have flown in emergency aid and countries have sent in supplies and other help, but OCHA said much more was needed.

-Civil protection workers from Algeria combed through the rubble of multistorey buildings with a dog to help detect any survivors.

 INSIGHT-'They knew' - fury of Libyans that warnings went unheeded before flood